 Wednesday, October 30

 What is cyanobacteria, more commonly known as blue-green algae?
-It was all over the news earlier this fall (here, here and here) for good reason.
+It was all over the news in the fall of 2019 (here, here and here) for good reason.
 There’s a lot we don’t know about these organisms, although through our own original research and the research of others, the Lilly Center is steadily demystifying cyanobacteria’s growth patterns, habits and behaviors.

 What’s the difference between “blue-green algae” and “cyanobacteria?”

 Blue-green algae is not a “true” algae; its proper name is cyanobacteria.
 Cyanobacteria is a large group of bacteria which are photosynthetic (like plants) and are found all over the globe.
 Cyanobacteria are a natural part of all sorts of ecosystems, from the hot dry Sahara Desert to the frozen rocks of Antarctica, thriving in a variety of places including in water, in ice, in soil, in plant roots, on rocks, in lichen, and even in the fur of sloths.
 And in freshwater lakes!

 When you hear about cyanobacteria in Kosciusko County, however, it’s frequently after the cyanobacteria begins to dominate a local lake ecosystem, often in the form of cyan or teal-colored particles or scum.
 These are blooms of aquatic cyanobacteria.
 Blue-green algae is a “catch-all” name for several types of cyanobacteria, including Microcystis, Anabaena, and Cylindrospermopsis.
 The Lilly Center currently focuses on the microcystin toxin, which can be produced by both Microcystis and Anabaena, among others.